ericjeker/sfml-breakout/README.md

 ## SceneManager

-Responsible for loading scenes and keeping track of the current loaded scene.
-The SceneManager can overlay multiple scenes, or load scenes additively.
+Responsible for loading and unloading scenes and keeping track of the current loaded scene.
+The SceneManager can load scenes in two different modes: single or additive. `Single` mode cleans up the previously loaded scenes before loading the new scene. `Additive` loads the new scene on top of the previous one as to create an overlay system.

 ## Scene / UIScene

-A scene is a cohesive set of game objects (entities) or UI Elements that can be handled with an ECS system (EnTT) or a UI Manager.
+A scene is a cohesive set of game objects (entities) or UI Elements that can be handled with an ECS system or a UI Manager.